Short-Field Takeoff and Maximum Performance Climb

 Setup:

-• Failure to review AFM/POH and performance charts before takeoff
+• Failing to review the AFM/POH and performance data before takeoff

-• Failure to adequately clear the area before taxiing into position on the active runway
+• Failing to clear the area before taxiing into position

-• Failure to align the airplane on the center of the runway
+• Failing to align the airplane with the runway centerline

-• Failure to hold brakes until full power is applied and engine instruments are checked
+• Failing to hold the brakes until full power is applied and engine indications are checked

 Takeoff Roll:

-• Failure to check engine instruments after applying takeoff power
+• Failing to check engine indications after takeoff power is applied

-• Applying the brakes to assist in directional control during the takeoff roll
+• Using brakes to assist with directional control during the takeoff roll

 Liftoff:

-• Failure to attain a proper liftoff attitude
+• Failing to establish the proper liftoff attitude

-• Dropping a wing (usually the left) immediately after liftoff due to inadequate rudder pressure and limiting the visual scan to areas directly ahead of the airplane
+• Dropping a wing (usually the left) after liftoff due to inadequate rudder pressure or a limited visual scan

 Maximum Performance Climb:

-• Inadequate compensation for torque/P-factor resulting in a sideslip
+• Failing to compensate for torque and P-factor, resulting in a sideslip

-• Failure to maintain the best angle-of-climb airspeed (VX)
+• Failing to maintain the best angle-of-climb airspeed (VX)

-• Fixation on the airspeed indicator during the initial climb
+• Fixating on the airspeed indicator during the initial climb

 Airman Certification Standards for Short-Field Takeoffs